Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 nothing has to be done).

 Finally, notice that this website contains a search bar!
-If you have a problem at any point, you may find the solution by searching for it.
+If you have a problem at any point, you might find the solution by searching for it.

 ---